Articles by City & Category

 Visiting the Statue of Liberty: What you need to know

-Statue Grounds – Included with CityPASS Admission
+Statue Grounds – Included with CityPASS® Admission

-(Also included with Crown Tickets and Monument Access)
+(Also included with crown and pedestal tickets)

 Statue Cruises has two departure locations you can choose from: Battery Park in Manhattan or Liberty State Park in New Jersey.
 You may depart from and return to different locations.
 However, keep in mind that once you return to either Battery Park or Liberty State Park, you may not re-board the ferry.

 It's important to note that New York CityPASS® tickets and New York C3® tickets do not include access to the pedestal or to the crown.
 The only way to gain access to these areas is directly through Statue Cruises.
 We get a lot of questions about this, so we'll take this opportunity to explain just what you need to do if you want to visit the interior of the Statue of Liberty, including the crown and/or pedestal.

 Statue of Liberty crown tickets are available only through Statue Cruises; they must be purchased in advance either by telephone or online.
 If you arrive at a departure location and want to purchase a crown ticket, you'll be out of luck.